Fusion-Power-Plant-Framework/bluemira/documentation/source/structural/structural.rst

 “Craig” a.k.a.
 JWock82 (`PyNite <https://github.com/JWock82/PyNite>`_) and Runar Tenfjord a.k.a. tenko
-(`feapy <https://github.com/tenko/feapy>`_) whose modules were useful examples, if not quite what I was looking for.
+(`feapy <https://github.com/tenko/feapy>`_) whose modules were useful examples at the time, if not quite what I was looking for.

 .. figure:: structural_eiffel.png
    :name: eiffel